Roger Scruton: Animal rights

-In Animal Rights and Wrongs (2000), Scruton identifies three kinds of relationships of duty between humans and other animals: relationships with pets, who are given "honorary membership of the moral community"; with animals that are kept to be used in some way, "where we have a clear duty of care but we are not trying to establish quasi-personal relations"; and with wild animals.
-Scruton supports and grew to love hunting: "My life divides into three parts," he wrote in On Hunting (1998).
+In Animal Rights and Wrongs (2000), Scruton identifies three kinds of relationships of duty between humans and other animals: relationships with pets, who are given "honorary membership of the moral community"; with animals kept to be used in some way, "where we have a clear duty of care but we are not trying to establish quasi-personal relations"; and with wild animals.
+Scruton supported and grew to love hunting: "My life divides into three parts," he wrote in On Hunting (1998).
 "In the first I was wretched; in the second ill at ease; in the third hunting."
 For animals to have rights in the way humans have rights, he argues, they would also have to be "accorded not only the benefits of morality, but also the burdens, which are huge".
 Every legal privilege, he writes, imposes a burden on the one who does not possess that privilege: that is, "your right may be my duty."
-He accuses animal rights advocates of "pre-scientific" anthropomorphism, attributing traits to animals that are, he says, Beatrix Potter-like, where "only man is vile."
+He accuses animal rights advocates of "pre-scientific" anthropomorphism, attributing traits to animals which are, he says, Beatrix Potter-like, where "only man is vile."

-A deontologist, Scruton was critical of the consequentialist, utilitarian approach of the Australian philosopher and animal-rights advocate Peter Singer.
+A deontologist, Scruton was critical of the consequentialist, utilitarian approach of Australian philosopher and animal-rights advocate Peter Singer.
 Scruton wrote that Singer's works, including Animal Liberation (1975), "contain little or no philosophical argument.
 They derive their radical moral conclusions from a vacuous utilitarianism that counts the pain and pleasure of all living things as equally significant and that ignores just about everything that has been said in our philosophical tradition about the real distinction between persons and animals."